| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 This element loads the contents of the library file into the page, making the definitions of the functions RandomInt, RandomNum, RandomChar and RandomOneOf accessible within that page.
 Utilizing a library file is the ultimate application of abstraction.
 The page developer can use the functions from a library file without even looking at their definitions!

-The HTML document in EXAMPLE 7.5 reimplements the Pick-4 page (EXAMPLE 7.3) using the random.js library.
-The script element in the head loads the random.js library file into the page, making the functions from that file (including RandomInt) accessible within the page.
-The RandomInt function is then called to generate the random picks as before.
+The HTML document in EXAMPLE 7.5 reimplements the Pick-4 page (EXAMPLE 7.4) using the random.js library.
+The first script element in the head loads the random.js library file into the page, making the functions from that file (including RandomInt) accessible within the page.
+The second script element contains the page-specific function Lottery, which utilizes the RandomInt function to generate the random picks as before.
 Note that details of the RandomInt function are completely hidden, making this final version of the Pick-4 page the most succinct and clear.

 The HTML documents in EXAMPLES 7.6 and 7.7 further demonstrate the utility of the random.js library.
 Both documents utilize functions from the library to perform the same task — simulating the roll of two dice and displaying that roll as die images.
 Note that image files for each of the six die faces are stored in the book's Images directory using the names die1.gif, die2.gif, ..., die6.gif.